cristi1990an/Tensor-plus-plus/README.md

 }
 ```

-TODO: talk about all the other cool things you can do
+TODO: talk about all the other cool things you can do...

 ## Implementation